pnp/PnP-Sites-Core/Core/ProvisioningSchema-2015-08.md

 --------|----|-----------
 ID|xsd:ID|The ID of the Provisioning Template, required attribute.
 Version|xsd:decimal|The Version of the Provisioning Template, optional attribute.
+ImagePreviewUrl|xsd:string|The Image Preview Url of the Provisioning Template, optional attribute.
+DisplayName|xsd:string|The Display Name of the Provisioning Template, optional attribute.
+Description|xsd:string|The Description of the Provisioning Template, optional attribute.

 ##Child Elements and Complex Types